-Also known as the acquiring bank or merchant bank, the acquirer is a financial institution that handles a merchant’s account so that they can accept credit or debit cards.
+Also known as the acquiring bank or merchant bank, the acquirer is a financial institution that handles a merchant’s account so that they can accept credit or debit card payments.
 Essentially, it is a financial services provider that acts on behalf of merchants.

-The acquirer will settle card transactions into a merchant’s account, and, in some cases, the payment processor and the acquirer are one and the same.
+The acquirer will settle card transactions into a merchant’s account.
+In some cases, the payment processor and the acquirer are one and the same.
 Importantly, the acquirer must be licensed by financial regulators and card schemes.
 Businesses engage the services of a merchant acquirer because the payment process must adhere to strict data protection rules and regulations (such as PCI DSS).

 An acquirer will: